AtsushiSakai/PythonRobotics/docs/how_to_contribute_main.rst

 At the least, try to run the example code without animation in the unit test.

+If you want to run the test suites locally, you can use the `runtests.sh` script by just executing it.

 .. _`how to write doc`: